exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ## Create Builder for Exonum Node With Timestamping

-As the final step of configuring the backend of our Timestamping service, we add the [src/main.rs][src/main.rs] file, which lets us launch an Exonum node with additional services.
+As the final step of configuring the backend of our Timestamping Service, we add the [src/main.rs][src/main.rs] file, which lets us launch an Exonum node with additional services.

-In this file we import Exonum, its Configuration service, the Time oracle which will provide the current time values and the Timestamping service itself.
+In this file we import Exonum, its Configuration service, the Time oracle which will provide the current time values and the Timestamping Service itself.

 ```rust
 fn main() {